 If you don’t know what you have, you can’t protect it.

-The sooner you start tracking your assets, the less headaches and disasters you’ll have later.
+The sooner you start tracking your assets, the fewer headaches and disasters you’ll have later.
 As organizations scale their development, this process can feel like a Sisyphean task.

 You should also classify your assets, noting those that are critical to your business’s functions and those that are of lesser importance.
 Then, you can assess threats and remediate them later.